 The future of law should be open and available to everyone for free.
 To that end, all of our content is open-sourced under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.

 Changes to the law are happening all the time.
-To adapt to these changes, our editorial team publishes content as soon as it is ready, on a rolling submission schedule.
+To adapt to these changes, our editorial team publishes content in periodic releases.
+We will publish your content as soon as it is ready, on a rolling submission schedule.